fwip/mtg_pronouns/reworded_cards.md

 Creatures without flying don't untap during their controllers' untap steps.

-At the beginning of each player's upkeep, they may choose any number of tapped creatures without flying they controls and pay {2} for each creature chosen this way.
+At the beginning of each player's upkeep, that player may choose any number of tapped creatures without flying they control and pay {2} for each creature chosen this way.
 If the player does, untap those creatures.

 Muse Vessel 4
 ---------------